Best external hard drive for Mac 2025: Augment your MacBook or iMac

 Reasons to avoid

-The design itself is interesting.
-Featuring an aluminium outer casing means the drive is effectively one large heat sink, letting you use it for long periods without much thermal throttling.
-We found set-up very simple - just plug and play.
-The USB-C (40Gb/s) maintains high-speed transfers - ideal for 8K video files and RAW image files.
+We found the setup process to be extremely simple – just plug and play.
+The USB-C (40Gb/s) maintains high-speed transfers – ideal for 8K video files and RAW image files.
 However, it's still advisable to reformat the device on Mac the first time you use it.

-Read our full OWC Express 1M2 review
+Read our full OWC Express 1M2 review.

-Best budget external hard drive for Mac
+Best external hard drive for Mac on a budget

 Specifications